 Don't have a friend do it or send him a text.
 At the least, tell him you need to talk and try to do it so that you can both be part of a live, active conversation.
 A phone call is the easiest way if you are too nervous to do it in person, but resist the temptation to start a texting breakup conversation.
-There are a couple of reasons texting is not a good way to do it gently.
+There are a couple of reasons sending break up texts to your boyfriend is not a good way to do it gently.
 First of all, you have a written correspondence stored in your phone, which means it could be a reminder, or someone could steal his phone and read everything.
 Also, text messages can be confusing.
 You might think you've officially broken up, while he is still questioning.

 Don't Start Dating Someone Else Right Away

 Even if you have another guy on your mind, don't run out and declare your love to him.
 This will cause the blow to your ex-boyfriend to be much worse.
 Make sure that your words to your boyfriend are matching your actions.
 So, if you tell him you want a break from dating and need your space-keep your word.
 You'll know when it's an appropriate time to date a new guy.